 You can find left/right color indicators in the battery drawer.
-Indicators can also be found on MicroMolds and earmolds (optional).
+Indicators can also be found on the molds.

 MultiTool for handling batteries and cleaning

 The MultiTool contains a magnet that makes it easier to replace the battery in the hearing aid.
 It also contains a brush and wire loop for cleaning and removing earwax.
 If you need a new MultiTool, please contact your hearing care professional.